Sudharshan-07/Linux/Interrupts-Part_2.md

 The **struct irq_domain** structure maps Hardware IRQ numbers to Linux/Software IRQ numbers (virq, virtual interrupt numbers).

 If we closely examined this [section](https://github.com/Sudharshan-07/Linux/blob/Linux-driver-model/Interrupts-Part_1.md#interrupt-controller-abstraction-from-kernel-viewpoint) in [Interrupts-part_1](https://github.com/Sudharshan-07/Linux/blob/Linux-driver-model/Interrupts-Part_1.md#-interrupts--), we observed that there are six main IRQ data structures interconnected within the kernel's IRQ subsystem.
 The question arises: why does the GIC's private data structure only include **struct irq_chip** and **struct irq_domain**, and not the other IRQ data structures such as **irq_desc, irq_data, and irqaction**?
 Why can't these additional structures be included as well?.
-Before delving into an in-depth analysis of the irq_chip and irq_domain use cases, let's briefly discuss this topic.
+Before delving into an in-depth analysis of the irq_chip and irq_domain use cases, let's briefly discuss this topic now.

 [struct irq_chip](https://elixir.bootlin.com/linux/v4.10/source/include/linux/irq.h#L340) provides three main advantages to the kernel drivers(of L3 and L4 level):
 1. **Abstraction:** struct irq_chip indeed acts as an abstraction layer for the interrupt controllers.
 It provides a unified interface for the kernel to interact with different interrupt controllers.